zerospiel/docs/docs/admin-kof.md

     * `storage-vmuser-credentials` is a secret auto-created by default and auto-distributed to other clusters by the Sveltos `ClusterProfile` [here](https://github.com/k0rdent/kof/blob/121b61f5f6de6ddfdf3525b98f3ad4cb8ce57eaa/charts/kof-mothership/values.yaml#L25-L31).
     * `grafana-admin-credentials` is a secret auto-created by default [here](https://github.com/k0rdent/kof/blob/121b61f5f6de6ddfdf3525b98f3ad4cb8ce57eaa/charts/kof-mothership/values.yaml#L64-L65).
 We will use it in the [Grafana](#grafana) section.

-3. Install `kof-mothership`:
+4. Install `kof-mothership`:
     ```shell
     helm install -f mothership-values.yaml -n kof kof-mothership \
       oci://ghcr.io/k0rdent/kof/charts/kof-mothership --version 0.1.0
     ```

-4. Wait for all pods to show that they're `Running`:
+5. Wait for all pods to show that they're `Running`:
     ```shell
     kubectl get pod -n kof
     ```

 ### Regional Cluster

-Now install KOF on the Regional cluster:

-First look through the [default values](https://github.com/k0rdent/kof/blob/main/charts/kof-storage/values.yaml) of the `kof-storage` chart.
-Apply the quick start example for AWS, or use it as a reference.
+To install KOF on the Regional cluster, look through the [default values](https://github.com/k0rdent/kof/blob/main/charts/kof-storage/values.yaml) of the `kof-storage` chart, and apply this example for AWS, or use it as a reference:

 1. Set your KOF variables using your own values:
     ```shell